UAV-Assisted Wireless Communications: An Experimental Analysis of A2G and G2A Channels: Experimental Results

-In terms of the coverage and throughput significant results were achieved as depicted in \cref{fig8}.
-For the green area, the throughput was between 10 Mbit/s and 80 Mbit/s, and the coverage for N, S, E, and W directions had a radius of 400 m for cell phones with a single antenna.
-Coverage in NE, SE, SW, and NW directions was a radius of 200 m for cell phones with a single antenna.
-For the blue area, the throughput was more than 1 Mbit/s, and the coverage for N, S, E, and W directions was the radius of 1100 m for cell phones with a single antenna.
-Coverage in NE, SE, SW, and NW directions was a radius of 550 m for cell phones with a single antenna.
-We had a coverage radius of 1500 m successful experiment by a cell phone with two antennas.
+\cref{fig7} represents an overlay polygon of the experimental effective Wi-Fi network coverage provided by a UAV (as depicted in ~\cref{fig5}) for a UE with a single antenna, considering its position and heading.
+The blue and green lines represent, respectively, the same -85~dBm and -75~dBm cut-offs discussed above.
+For the green area, the throughput was expected to be between 10~Mbit/s and 30~Mbit/s, and the coverage for the N, S, E, and W directions had a range of up to 400~m.
+Coverage in the NE, SE, SW, and NW directions had a range of up to 200~m.
+For the blue area, the coverage for the N, S, E, and W directions had a range of up to 1100~m.
+Coverage in the NE, SE, SW, and NW directions had a range of up to 550~m.
+For UEs with two antennas, the coverage range is expected to be higher, since we have successfully tested a coverage range of 1500~m, with an RSSI at the UAV side averaging -90~dBm, while being able to successfully browse web pages.\looseness=-1